Hello and welcome to Spray Foam Advisor.

-With this new website, you will be able to create your own account and get access to videos about spray foam insulation and business success.
+With this website, you can create your own account and get access to videos about spray foam insulation and business success.

 Okay, maybe it’s not so epic, but I want to lay the foundation for Spray Foam Advisor, and give you some good background, so you know what we are all about.